 Turkey is a unique country to visit.
 It shares borders with eight different countries and is where Europe, Asia and Africa meet.
 This is the only place on the planet where continents meet like this.
 Explorers will be in their element when they step foot on Turkish soil.
 Covering 314,500 square miles, Turkey is a sublime landscape of mountains, quaint villages and heritage-rich town centres.

 The modern Turkey we see today was built upon the remains of the Ottoman Empire back in 1923.
 You can explore many of these world-famous areas during your trip.
-During your Turkish experience, make sure you chomp on authentic Turkish delight, take a dip in a Turkish bath and uncover the therapeutic benefits of the thermal springs - 10,000 of which are dotted around Anatolia.
+During your Turkish experience, make sure you chomp on authentic Turkish delights, take a dip in a Turkish bath and uncover the therapeutic benefits of the thermal springs - 10,000 of which are dotted around Anatolia.

 The Temple of Artemis, Ephesus Museum and Ayasuluk Fortress are just a few of the attractions in Ephesus.
 Recognised around the world for its marble-columned temples, lively atmosphere and variety of top-rated museums, Ephesus is a truly unique place in Turkey.
 A major place of worship and centre for pilgrimage, the ancient Greco-Roman city was said to have been founded back in the 10th-century.
 Admire the Basilica of St. John, feel the unusual presence at the Virgin's house (Meryemana) and walk through an eerie cave system to the Grotto of the Seven Sleepers when you are in Ephesus.